ppmatrix/ppmatrix.github.io/_posts/2024-01-17-thm_kenobi.md

 <span style="color:#f35d40;">

 Q1.
-Make sure you're connected to our network and deploy the machine
+Make sure you're connected to our network and deploy the machine\
+Q2.
+Scan the machine with nmap, how many ports are open?
 Q2.
 Scan the machine with nmap, how many ports are open?

 </span>